codingwolf-at/my-blogs/Blog-on-Array.md

 ## Accessing Data inside Multi-Dimensional Array

 Accessing of data inside multi-dimensional arrays can also be done using *indexes*, but this time we have to use two sets of square brackets.
-First one for outer-most array (that is the container of all the other arrays) and the second one for the inside array.
+The first one for the outer-most array (that is the container of all the other arrays) and the second one for the inside array.

 ```javascript
 var alsoArray = [[90, 45, 65], [34, 72, 46], [100, 81, 94]];